-Audits at suppliers are performed before the start of co-operation on SBE, and afterwards every 6 monthes.
+Audits at suppliers are performed before the start of co-operation on SBE, and afterwards every 12 monthes.

-Field audits on work safety initially, to minimize the risks at the beginning, are carried out at least 3 times per month during 3 consecutive months, afterwards every 6 months at each supplier.
+Field audits on work safety initially, to minimize the risks at the beginning, are carried out before the first supply is agreed, afterwards - every 12 months.

 The first audits have been carried out together with the surveillance audit, one at the primary feedstock supplier and one at the secondary feedstock supplier.
+Afterwards 3 audits have been performed.